Gabriella Ullberg Westin

 Gabriella Ullberg Westin has placed her main character, detective inspector Johan Rokka, to solve crimes in her own hometown, the northern coast city of Hudiksvall.

 With great concern about the psychology behind crime, an interest in the individual dilemmas that lead to crime and a personal drive in creating an intriguing puzzle for the reader her novels impress.

-Gabriella has studied criminology at the University of Stockholm and research is very important to her before she begins to write: All work takes form after meetings and interviews with policemen with different specialties, real criminals, psychologists and prison officers.
+Research is very important to her before she begins to write: All work takes form after meetings and interviews with policemen with different specialties, real criminals, psychologists and prison officers.